 Madrid’s future Mayor, Manuela Carmena, was working for the same trade union at the time in another office close.
 Also, that very same night another trade union office, being used by the UGT, was also attacked.
 Thankfully, it was empty.
 The UGT were at the time and continue to be strongly linked to the PSOE.

 Capture and Trial

 The gunmen were later found to have close links with far-right party Fuerza Nueva, and the Falange, Spain’s fascists.
 They did not try to escape Madrid as they were being protected by political connections.
-The Army police caught up with them quickly, and they were taken to trial.
+The army police caught up with them quickly, and they were taken to trial.

-The trial sentenced them collectively to 464 years in prison.
-José Fernández Cerrá, Fernando Lerdo de Tejada and Carlos Garcia Juliá and were the convicted gunmen.
+The courts sentenced them collectively to 464 years in prison.
+José Fernández Cerrá, Fernando Lerdo de Tejada and Carlos Garcia Juliá were the convicted gunmen.
 Fernando Lerdo de Tejada escaped before the trial was held as he was given leave for Easter.
 He has never been caught, many on the far right see this as an act of treason against them.